sergiocpxfontes/upgrad_bikesharing/README.md

 - registered: count of registered users
 - cnt: count of total rental bikes including both casual and registered

+[Here](linearregressionsubjectivequestions.pdf) you will find answers to several questions that are also part of this assignment/project.

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->
 ## Methodology